Tag archive for: School of Gerontology

 More photos:

-Students at the School of Gerontology, don't delay in registering for CIPEG.
-This annual conference on gerontology and geriatrics brings together various healthcare professionals working in this field.
+Students at the School of Gerontology, don’t wait to register for CIPEG.
+This annual conference on gerontology and geriatrics brings together healthcare professionals working in this field.

-Students currently enrolled at the school and former students of the Master's program in Gerontology can contact Myriam TAROUDJIT to register.
+Current students and alumni of the Master’s program in Gerontology, please contact Myriam TAROUDJIT to register.